-- incidents due to mistakes or non-compliance with instructions, guidelines or policies; these could also be caused by additional strain on staff resulting from heavy backlog of tasks and multiple project involvements; - malicious or fraudulent acts by internal staff mandated by SCOR UK with authorised access to the Company's offices or systems, or taking advantage of SCOR UK's assets for personal gain, e.g. through the misappropriation of assets, intentional mismarking of positions or bribery; - intentional damage to assets (including data) required by SCOR to perform its operations by internal or external staff could lead to significant remediation costs (including those related to rebuilding databases or systems); - the failure to attract or retain key personnel or the loss of crucial information/skills concentrated in a single person, or of a whole team.
+- incidents due to mistakes or non-compliance with instructions, guidelines or policies; these could also be caused by additional strain on staff resulting from heavy backlog of tasks and multiple project involvements; - malicious or fraudulent acts by internal staff mandated by SCOR UK with authorised access to the Company's offices or systems, or taking advantage of SCOR UK's assets for personal gain, e.g. through the misappropriation of assets, intentional mismarking of positions or bribery; - intentional damage to assets (including data) required by SCOR to perform its operations by internal or external staff could lead to significant remediation costs (including those related to rebuilding databases or systems); - the failure to attract or retain sufficient workforce resources to conduct SCOR UK's operations; - the failure to attract or retain key personnel or the loss of crucial information/skills concentrated in a single person, or of a whole team.